 Etiology includes third cranial nerve palsy, agerelated dehiscence of the levator muscle, Horner syndrome, or myasthenia gravis [93].
-An additional cause of ptosis is as a side effect of injecting botulinum toxin (Botox) into the upper third of the face [94].
+Injection of botulinum toxin (Botox) into the upper third of the face may also cause ptosis [94].

 Patients with chronic ptosis can be referred to an ophthalmologist nonemergently, but patients with acute ptosis should be referred immediately, to rule out third cranial nerve palsy [93].
 Although treatment is usually surgical, the many types of ptosis and the degree of levator function determine which of a variety of surgical interventions is most appropriate for a given patient.